 In addition to hallucinations, consuming nutmeg can also cause a range of other bizarre side effects, including nausea, vomiting, dizziness, confusion, and disorientation.
 Some people may also experience an elevated heart rate, seizures, or even coma in severe cases.

-Did you ever realize that your favourite fish in your platter contains poison?
+Can you ever image that your favourite fish on your platter contains poison?
 Tuna is a popular fish that is often consumed for its high protein content.
-However, it can contain high levels of mercury, which can lead to mercury poisoning in the body.

 Mercury is a type of toxic heavy metal that can be found in varying amounts in different types of fish, including tuna.
 Mercury is a natural element that is released into the environment as a by product of various industrial and natural processes.